thymanifeasty/Robotics/README.md

 # Robotics
-Miscellaneous Robotics Code
-Look at the branches and find your designated coding branch
+This is the branch for the 2018 PiE Fall Comp

 If you made any changes to the branch, add your changes on the README doc